-An incomplete grade is a temporary grade issued for medical emergencies or life crises.
+An incomplete grade is a temporary grade issued for medical emergencies or life crises or for planned extensions of undergraduate project and studies.
 Students must request an incomplete grade directly from the instructor.
 An incomplete grade is converted to a letter grade by the 10th week of the following spring or fall semester.
 If the work is not completed by that time, the instructor will submit a grade based upon the amount of work completed.
 If the instructor who granted the incomplete is not able to evaluate the student’s fulfillment of course requirements during the stipulated time period, the chair or program coordinator is responsible for changing the grade.
 Anyone not completing the course requirements within this time will automatically have a grade of E recorded.

 The pass-fail option permits any matriculated student to take a course for credit without receiving a letter grade of A, B, C, D, E, or EV.
 Students may enroll in one course each semester or summer on a pass-fail basis.
 All sessions combined make up the summer semester.
 A pass (P) grade provides credit but no quality points and is not counted in total hours used to determine cumulative average.
 A fail (F) grade is treated as a failure although the hours are not used in computing the cumulative average.